Master of Public Policy

 How can I submit my GREs?

-- Using the GRE codes to have the scores sent directly to the Public Policy School at the University of Connecticut is the best method to send your scores to us.
-After you take the test, it will be approximately 4 weeks for your scores to arrive to us.
+• The best method is to use the GRE codes (Institutional Code: 3915 and Program Code: 1903) to have the scores sent directly to the School of Public Policy.
+After you take the test, it will be approximately four weeks until your scores arrive.

-- Contacting us to report directly what your GRE scores are.
+• You may call the Administrative Program Director to directly report your GRE scores.
 As a test taker, you will receive the results of your verbal and quantitative GRE sections immediately following your test.
 All scores are verified upon acceptance of admission.
-This option may be particularly useful for test takers who can only schedule their exam close to the February 15th deadline.
+This option may be particularly useful for test takers who can only schedule their exam close to the Feb.
+15 deadline.

 What is the deadline?

-For fall admission the priority deadline is February 15.
-The final deadline for fall is May 15.
-For spring admission the deadline is November 1.
-Please contact the school directly at publicpolicy@uconn.edu prior to applying for spring admission due to the sequential nature of the program.
+For fall admission, the priority deadline is Feb.
+15. The final deadline for fall is May 15.
+For spring admission, the deadline is Nov.
+1. Please contact the school directly at spp@uconn.edu prior to applying for spring admission due to the sequential nature of the program.

 Is work experience a requirement for the MPP program?